Print Edition - 2017-05-17 | News

 - It may take weeks for results to be out if enumerators keep at current pace

-An unprecedentedly huge ballot paper and dozens of electoral symbols have made vote counting after Sunday’s first phase of local level elections a difficult and lengthy affair, with officials saying it could take several weeks for the results to be out.
+May 17, 2017-An unprecedentedly huge ballot paper and dozens of electoral symbols have made vote counting after Sunday’s first phase of local level elections a difficult and lengthy affair, with officials saying it could take several weeks for the results to be out.
 In the Kathmandu Metropolitan City, where there are around 280,000 registered voters, over 195,000 votes were cast, according to the Election Commission estimates of 70 percent voter turnout.

 Vote counting for the Kathmandu Metropolitan City began on Monday afternoon.
 Tuesday onwards, votes from three wards were being counted.
 But by 8pm on Tuesday, fewer than 200 votes were counted.
 Gopal Krishna Siwakoti, general secretary of Nepal Election Observation Committee, who observed vote counting for the Kathmandu Metropolitan City on Monday evening and night, said officials were taking at least two minutes to count votes of one ballot paper.
 But, if any candidate or representative of a candidate wanted to a recount, officials had to spend more time on a single ballot paper.